kivaschenko/graintrade-info/README.md

 To run locally you can use 2 ways:

-1. Casually running of FastAPI and previously checked database params in `.env` file and workinf PostgreSQL database:
+1. Casually running of FastAPI and previously checked database params in `.env` or `env.dev` file and have a workinf PostgreSQL database:
 ```
 fastapi dev
 ```
+Note, check what `env` file is using in `config.py` `Settings` previuosly as well.

-2. And docker compose.
+2. Or using docker compose.
 To run this use command:
 ```
 docker compose up --build
 ```